-- (50) Consumer IoT services are defined for the purposes of this Sector Inquiry as services that consumers can access via a smart device, via a voice assistant and/or via other user interfaces.
-They encompass a wide range of services, including for example creative content services, information and search services, health and fitness services, intermediation services (e.g. marketplaces, car-sharing services), comfort and lighting, security and shopping services. - (51) Most of these services are accessible also outside the consumer IoT sector, for instance, via laptops and PCs or smart mobile devices.
-However, the consumer IoT provides new ways to access these services (e.g. using voice commands) and integrate them in new ways with various smart home and/or wearable devices.
-For instance, users are able to program different scenarios, such as morning routines, which can involve several smart devices and services working together: the wearable device's sleep monitoring function can be connected to the alarm clock function, which in turn can be connected to the smart home lights or thermostat as well as the coffee machine or the smart speaker providing the news.
+- (53) Consumer IoT services are defined for the purposes of this sector inquiry as services that consumers can access via a smart device, through a voice assistant and/or through other user interfaces.
+They encompass a wide range of services, including for example creative content services, information and search services, health and fitness services, intermediation services (for example marketplaces, car-sharing services), comfort and lighting, security and shopping services. - (54) Most of these services are accessible also outside the consumer IoT sector, for instance, via laptops and PCs or smart mobile devices.
+However, the consumer IoT sector provides new ways to access these services (for example using voice commands) and integrate them in new ways with various smart home and/or wearable devices.
+For instance, users are able to program different scenarios, such as morning routines, which can involve several smart devices and services working together: the wearable device's sleep monitoring function can be connected to the alarm clock function, which in turn

-(52) The majority of the respondents' consumer IoT services are currently available on third-party smart devices and voice assistants.
-More precisely, the services in question are generally accessible on both Apple's operating system (iOS) and Google's operating system (Android), as well as via Alexa and Google Assistant, while fewer are also accessible via Siri, Bixby, and other voice assistants.
+- can be connected to the smart home lights or thermostat as well as the coffee machine or the smart speaker providing the news. - (55) The majority of the respondents' consumer IoT services are currently available on third-party smart devices and voice assistants.
+The services in question are generally accessible on both Apple's operating system (iOS) and Google's operating system (Android), as well as via Alexa and Google Assistant, while fewer are also accessible via Siri, Bixby, and other voice assistants.

-2.5.2 User interaction: Access requirements to consumer IoT services
+2.5.2 User interaction: Access requirements for consumer IoT services

-- (53) About half of the providers of consumer IoT services indicate that users need to register before using their consumer IoT services.
+- (56) About half of the providers of consumer IoT services indicate that users need to register before using their consumer IoT services.
 Subscription fees may also be charged, sometimes only in relation to a premium service or offer.
-Various other registration requirements have been mentioned by respondents, including optional registration or minimum-age requirements. - (54) In order to access certain consumer IoT services on some smart home devices, the user is required to link the smart home account with the consumer IoT service account or the voice assistant account.
+Respondents have mentioned other registration requirements, including optional registration or minimum-age requirements. - (57) In order to access certain consumer IoT services on some smart home devices, the user is required to link the smart home account with the consumer IoT service account or a voice assistant account.